 When traveling, I like to bring back a little something that will remind me of the place or the experience.
 The last time I visited Kentucky, my dad took my family to Fort Boonesborough.
-I’m not a history buff like my husband and daughter are.
+I’m not a history buff like my husband and daughter.
 I went for the time with my daddy.
-That trip a handmade piece a pottery to fill with my daily java traveled in my luggage back to Colorado.
-When I use that cup, I always think of that day.
-We ate Barbeque at a picnic table, walked in the footsteps of those who were here long ago and spotted a gorgeous yellow flower on a popular tree.
+That trip, a handmade piece of pottery to fill with my daily java traveled in my luggage back to Colorado.
+When I use that cup, I think of that day.
+We ate Barbecue at a picnic table, walked in the footsteps of those who were here long ago, and spotted a gorgeous yellow flower on a popular tree.
 Later my son sketched the petals for my dad.
 My dad has the original and I have the print.
 I love that piece of art and so does my dad.

 The most precious item I brought back isn’t tangible, but it is the most important, memories.
 I brought back many that are filled with love.
 The time that I spent with my daddy was priceless.
 I spent eight full days with him, ten if you include the travel days.
 I had his undivided attention most of the time and shared him with his kind, loving and caring significant other Debbie.

-Okay the real truth; I did have to share him with Cleo, his mastiff, who I’ve nicknamed Sister, and the four cats, Bones, Tom, Fletcher, and Francis.
+Okay, the real truth; I did have to share him with Cleo, his mastiff, who I’ve nicknamed Sister, and the four cats, Bones, Tom, Fletcher, and Francis.
 Francis is sick and she will not get better.
 She is my favorite because she needed more love, which allowed me to love more.
 Don’t tell Cleo.
-(And now everyone knows why I have four dogs.)

 I’m very blessed.
 Except for my father, my side of the Duff clan lives in Colorado and we are close.
-My mom is a few miles away and even though I don’t see her everyday, I could.
+My mom is a few miles away and even though I don’t see her every day, I could.
 I know she is there if I need anything and I’m glad she has all of her children in the same state so that we can take care of her when she needs it.
 My dad does come to Colorado four times a year.
-It’s great when he is here.
-But he has seven kids and nine grandkids that he needs to see so getting time with him alone is hard.
+It’s great when he’s here.
+But he has seven kids and nine grandkids that he needs to see, so getting time with him alone is hard.
 It would be selfish to hoard his time.

 And every night he told me he loved me.
 I didn’t literally get tucked into bed as that would be seriously weird, but each night I got my hug and kiss.

 As for the table, it will be my everyday reminder of the time I spent with my daddy, not that I need it.
 The memories are tightly held in my heart.
-And I’m thinking we probably get to take those when we go.
+I’m thinking we probably get to take the memories when we go.